-Scholars in Kindergarten language arts learn concepts of print, recognize sounds in individual words, write their first and last name and recognize all letters in the alphabet.
-Instruction focuses on asking and answering explicit and inferential questions, retelling and engaging in collaborative conversation.
+Scholars in Kindergarten language arts learn concepts of print, recognize sounds in individual words, write their first Scholars in Kindergarten language arts learn concepts of print, recognize sounds in individual words, write their first and last names, and recognize all letters in the alphabet.
+Instruction focuses on asking and answering explicit and inferential questions, retelling, and engaging in collaborative conversation.
 Scholars identify authors and illustrators and describe characters and settings.
 Scholars begin drawing and labeling pictures to tell a story.
 Scholars expand their personal and academic vocabulary they can use in speaking.
-Scholars participate in read-alouds, developing stamina for listening.
+Scholars participate in read-aloud, developing stamina for listening.

 (“English Language Arts.”
 Oklahoma State Department of Education, 2020, sde.ok.gov/).

-Kindergarten mathematics is creating the building blocks that will develop the foundation for the scholar’s future in mathematics.
-The concepts that will form these building blocks are quantity, patterns, measurement and data.
-These main concepts are explored, modeled and discussed.
-This is done with scholar-led discussions, problem-based activities and exploration, all the while asking the scholars how they solved it.
+Kindergarten mathematics is creating the building blocks to develop the foundation for the scholar’s future in mathematics.
+The concepts forming these building blocks are quantity, patterns, measurement, and data.
+These main concepts are explored, modeled, and discussed.
+This is done with scholar-led discussions, problem-based activities, and exploration while asking the scholars how they solved it.

 (“Mathematics.”
 Oklahoma State Department of Education, 2020, sde.ok.gov/.)